 DIV 3065.
 Psychology of Ritual and Myth.
 Examination of religious rituals and myths from both Christian and other traditions.
-Critical review of major psychological theories of ritual and myth.
-Their relevance to an understanding of myth and ritual as religious phenomena.
-[3]
+Critical review

 DIV 3067.
 Sexuality: Ethics, Theology, and Pastoral Practice.
 A critical investigation of selected readings in the general area of sexuality, intimacy, and relationships as they inform pastoral practice.
 Uses autobiography and case study methods in conversation with theories in social sciences, ethics, and theology.
-[3] Ms. Flesberg.
+[3] Ms. Flesberg

 DIV 3069.
 Theories of Personality.
 This seminar explores the complicated relationship between psychological and religious understandings of the person.
 It hopes to familiarize persons with the theories of major psychologists and scholars of theology and religion, position them within a broader cultural and ethical/religious framework, and provide critical tools of analysis in assessing and using them to understand ourselves and others.
 The class reading is arranged to trace some of the (mostly one-way) interactions between psychology and theology.
-[3] Ms. Miller-McLemore.
+[3] Ms. Miller-McLemore

 DIV 3070.
 Religion, Gender, Sexuality, and the Family: Challenges in Care and Counseling.
 Addresses such issues as divorce, custody, blended families, reproductive issues, infidelity and adultery, unpaid labor in the household, rape, incest, domestic violence, and coming out.
 The class will focus on the delivery of pastoral care and counseling to these issues and will also address the utilization of community resources to facilitate further care.
 The course's design seeks to equip those who intend to be front-line care providers; an introductory course in pastoral care is prerequisite unless approval is given by the instructor.
-[3] Ms. Flesberg.
+[3] Ms. Flesberg

 DIV 3072.
 Pastoral Theology for Transitions and Crises.
 Examines various pastoral responses to persons facing transitions (e.g., birth, vocational choice, partnering, marriage, aging, and dying) and crises (e.g., illness, bereavement, and interpersonal discord).
 Close attention paid to the theological and psychological dimensions of these experiences.
 Current research in coping and religious coping theory to develop strategies for theological reflection and pastoral action.
 Prerequisite: Divinity 2550, Pastoral Theology and Care.
-[3] Ms. Flesberg.
+[3] Ms. Flesberg

 DIV 3079.
 Women, Psychology, and Religion.
 An exploration of the psychological and religious ideas that support a system of advantage based on gender and sexuality, with particular focus on women's development, self-concept, and altered views of counseling and religious practice.
 Satisfies M.T.S. requirement in religion, personality, and culture or the gender requirement for the M.Div. and counts toward the Carpenter certificate.
-[3] Ms. Miller-McLemore.
+[3] Ms. Miller-McLemore